Murti

-In the Hindu tradition, a murti (मूर्ति, lit. 'form, embodiment, or solid object') is a devotional image such as a statue, or "idol" (a common and non-pejorative term in Indian English), of a deity or saint.
-In Hindu temples, it is a symbolic icon.
-Thus, not all Hindu images of gods and saints are murti, for example, purely decorative sculptures in temples and on the streets.
-A murti is itself not a god in Hinduism, but it is a shape, embodiment, or manifestation of a deity.
+In the Hindu tradition, a murti (मूर्ति, lit. 'form, embodiment, or solid object') is a devotional image, such as a statue or icon, of a deity or saint used during puja and/or in other customary forms of actively expressing devotion or reverence – whether at Hindu temples or shrines.
+A mūrti is a symbolic icon representing divinity for the purpose of devotional activities.
+Thus, not all icons of gods and saints are mūrti; for example, purely decorative depictions of divine figures often adorn Hindu temple architecture in intricately carved doorframes, on colourfully painted walls, and ornately sculpted rooftop domes.
+A mūrti itself is not God, but it is merely a representative shape, symbolic embodiment, or iconic manifestation of God.

 Murti are also found in some nontheistic Jain traditions, where they serve as symbols of revered mortals inside Jain temples, and are worshiped in murtipujaka rituals.